 “Thanks,” he said as he hastily shoved the card into his pocket.
 “Of all the people in the world I could call, you’ll definitely be the first.”
 He got into his car and hastily sped off.

 I returned the crime scene after reminding the press that my feelings for them hadn’t changed in the last few minutes in my own colorful way.
-Rex and I had a quick discussion over what had happened with Charles before we returned to the examination of the crime scene.
+Rex and I had a quick discussion over what had happened with Charles before we returned to our examination of the crime scene.

 Nothing linked Charles to the crime nor did I think anything would.
 I was more or less just going through the motions.
 When I called to inform him that he was no longer a person of interest, he was less than enthused as he believed he should have never been considered one in the first place, which was a valid opinion.